Hui-Hwoo/Portfolio/README.md

 ## About me
 I list all my univerisies, and you can click them to get to their official website.
+//rather than "universities", "academic background" would better fits this page

 ## Find me
 You can send me a message through these social media.

+//should attach a screenshot here